Join the practice

 Temporary Registrations

-If you are ill while away from home or if you are not registered with a doctor but need to see one you can receive emergency treatment from the local GP practice for 14 days.
-After 14 days you will need to register as a temporary or permanent patient.
+If you become unwell while away from home, or if you’re not registered with a GP but need to see one, you can get emergency treatment from a local GP practice for up to 14 days.
+After that, you’ll need to register as a temporary or permanent patient.

 You can be registered as a temporary patient for up to three months.
-This will allow you to be on the local practice list and still remain a patient of your permanent GP.
-After three months you will have to re-register as a temporary patient or permanently register with that practice.
+This means you’ll be added to the local practice’s list but will still remain registered with your usual GP.
+After three months, you’ll need to re-register as a temporary patient or join the local practice permanently.

-To register as a temporary patient simply contact the local practice you wish to use.
-Practices do not have to accept you as a temporary patient although they do have an obligation to offer emergency treatment.
-You cannot register as a temporary patient at a practice in the town or area where you are already registered.
+To register temporarily, contact the GP practice you want to use.
+Practices don’t have to accept temporary patients, but they must offer emergency treatment.
+You can’t register as a temporary patient at a practice in the same area where you’re already registered.

 Non English Speakers